Disclaimer: I don't own Justice League or its characters.

 "Well, he doesn't have any powers so it's not like he's really indispensable for this part."
 Barry shrugged.
 "Besides, he didn't seem too keen on letting people see him so it makes sense that he vanished."

-Life didn't stop in Metropolis -not even after a failed attempt at an alien invasion- so there was police officers, firefighters, a few stray reporters, and even civilian volunteers working alongside them to get the city (and especially the battle zone) into a semi-functional order, at least for the time being.
+Life didn't stop in Metropolis -not even after a failed attempt at an alien invasion- so there were police officers, firefighters, a few stray reporters, and even civilian volunteers working alongside them to get the city (and especially the battle zone) into a semi-functional order, at least for the time being.

 "Funny how he didn't care about not having powers when he went to rescue Superman, but he does when it comes to the boring part, huh?"